Affiliate links on SoundGuys may earn us a commission. Learn more.

 On top of that, there are the usual gaming audio questions to answer.
 Do you need something with a microphone?
 Is surround sound important to you?
 Don’t fret!
 It may seem a little overwhelming, but we have you covered with some of the best Nintendo Switch headsets.

-Editor’s note: this list of the best Nintendo Switch gaming headsets was updated on December 8, 2022 to include changes in formatting and the SteelSeries Arctis Nova 7.
+Editor’s note: this list of the best Nintendo Switch gaming headsets was updated on June 1, 2023 to include the HyperX Cloud Alpha Wireless as a highlight pick and answer submitted FAQs.

 Why is the Razer Barracuda X (2022) the best Nintendo Switch gaming headset?